onuralg/CNN-architecture-summary/README.md

 - InceptionV3
 - InceptionResNetV2

 Note: It needs more development for ResNet like architectures.
-This method cannot handle "Add" operation effectively.
+This method cannot handle "Add" operation.